gerardocm/online-quiz-platform/README.md

 For MacOS users:
     `brew cask install chromedriver`

+Make sure you have the flask app running before you call the command!
+You can do this by either:
+- Completing the "Steps to run" (as outlined above) in a separate command line terminal
+- Completing the "Steps to run" as below (this runs the flask app in the background):
+    `python run.py &`

 More information about the chronium driver on MacOS:
     https://www.kenst.com/2015/03/including-the-chromedriver-location-in-macos-system-path/

 If the chrome driver path changes the line 27 of the file `systems.py` need to be updated `self.driver = webdriver.Chrome('your/chromedriver/path')`

 * Make sure you have the virtual environment acitve